To Get What You Want, First Admit You Want It

 How to Tell If You’re Denying Your Desires

 How often do these feelings come about?
-Maybe once a day, or a week, depending on how often you are exposed to those mind-opening contexts.
-For the chronic self-deniers who are very skillful at avoiding situations that trigger such emotions or repressing their feelings, such feelings might only appear once every few months, every few years, to almost never.
+Maybe once a day, a week, or a month, depending on how often you are exposed to situations that jolt you out of your illusion.
+For chronic deniers who are very skillful at repressing their feelings, such feelings may only appear once every few months, every few years, to almost never.

-But in the times where this feeling does emerge, it’s undeniable.
-Self-deniers might feel lousy for the day, then try to cover it up by immersing themselves in work, watching TV, playing games, partying or just sleeping it away.
-For some, the feeling can be so deep that it sinks them into a prolonged state of depression.
-For the chronic self-deniers, they might pretend to be oblivious.
-They continue in their state of self-denial by immersing themselves in things that make them happy and telling themselves how they’re “contented” with their life and what they have now.
+But during the times these feelings do emerge, it’s undeniable.
+Self-deniers may feel lousy for the day, then cover it up by immersing themselves in work, watching TV, playing games, partying, eating, or just sleeping it away.
+For some, the feeling can be so deep that it sinks them into a depressive state.

-Does the problem ever disappear though?
+Does the problem disappear though?
 No, it doesn’t.
-This feeling of void will always emerge, time and again in the future.
-And it’ll never stop until you act on the problem – The problem of denying what you truly want.
+This void is always there.
+And it will not stop until you act on the problem — that you are denying yourself of your true desires.

 What acceptance really means is to accept that the reality before you is the reality.
 That’s all.
-To accept doesn’t mean to accept something you don’t want as something you want.
-That’s not accepting; that’s flat-out lying.
-So many people misconstrue the meaning of acceptance.
-By claiming that you’re practicing “acceptance” through finding contentment in the present, you’re just creating an illusion for yourself.
-An illusion which will prevent you from getting what you truly want.
+Acceptance doesn’t mean accepting something you don’t want as what you want.
+That’s not accepting — that’s denying.
+When you pretend to be okay with a reality that’s not your ideal, you’re just creating an illusion.
+An illusion that prevents you from moving toward your ideal life.

-Because only by doing so; Only by embracing your desires can you even hope to get what you want.
+Because only by doing so can you hope to achieve your ideal life.
 As they say, the truth will set you free.
 And it will.
-If you choose to pretend you’re okay with the status quo; If you continue to want to defend your pride and tell yourself you’re “okay” with what you have now, it’s never going to lead you to where you want.
-If anything, that’s the one guaranteed way NOT to get what you want.
+If you pretend that you’re okay with the status quo, you will never achieve your ideal goals.
+If anything, that’s the one sure way NOT to live your dream life.

 What Do You Really Want?
 Acknowledge It

-If you are to think about your life now, is there anything you’re not fully honest with yourself on?
-Some questions to ask yourself:
+If you think about your life now, is there any area where you’re not being fully honest with yourself?
+Some questions to ask:

 - What is your ideal life?